 Sage Fixed Assets—Planning is designed to help you account for everything, and it allows you to manage as many projects as you need, regardless of the type or size.
 And when the assets are ready for use, they can be easily created in Sage Fixed Assets—Depreciation.

-To help you easily manage and report on your construction in progress projects, Sage Fixed Assets—Planning has multiple levels of detail tracking including over 45 user-defined fields, as well as numerous built-in reports such as project status and actual vs. budget variance.
-In addition, you can easily manage both capitalized and expensed assets and get key project information at a glance with “Project Snapshot.”
+To help you easily manage and report on your construction-in-progress projects, Sage Fixed Assets—Planning has multiple levels of detailed tracking, including over 45 user-defined fields, as well as numerous built-in reports such as project status and actual vs. budget variance.
+In addition, you can easily manage both capitalized and expensed assets and get key project information at a glance with “Project Snapshot".

 Simply put, with automated inventory functionality and built-in reconciliation capabilities, Sage Fixed Assets—Tracking makes keeping track of the items you use to run your organization a whole lot easier.

 Gary Kolanda, Corporate Controller